Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluate the performance of our proposed algorithm through Monte Carlo simulations, focusing on four key aspects.
+In this section, we evaluate the performance of our proposed algorithm through Monte Carlo simulations, focusing on five key aspects.
 First, the convergence of the proposed algorithm is validated under varying numbers of faulty elements.
-Next, the 2D beampattern generated by the RIS towards the target is visualized.
-Furthermore, the impact of crucial parameters on system performance is investigated, including the number of faulty RIS elements, the RIS size, and the transmit power.
-Finally, the trade-off between sensing accuracy and communication quality is explored under varying numbers of UEs and SINR thresholds.

-The performance of the proposed algorithm is compared against three benchmarks, described as follows \begin{itemize} \item \textbf{Perfect RIS - upper bound (UB)}: In this scheme, all RIS elements function perfectly without any faults.
+Then, the 2D beampattern generated by the RIS towards the target is visualized.
+Next, the impact of crucial parameters on system performance is investigated, including the number of faulty RIS elements, the RIS size, and the transmit power.
+Furthermore, the trade-off between sensing accuracy and communication quality is explored under varying numbers of UEs and SINR thresholds.
+Finally, the performance comparisons under different fault distributions are provided.
+The performance of the proposed algorithm is compared against three benchmarks: \begin{itemize} \item \textbf{Perfect RIS - upper bound (UB)}: In this scheme, all RIS elements function perfectly without any faults.
 To solve this case, we formulate an optimization problem similar to ${\rm P}1$ by substituting the MCRB with the conventional CRB as the sensing metric.
 Problem ${\rm P}3$ in work~\cite{XianxinSongCRB} addressed such a problem.
 However, their approach was limited to estimating only one-dimensional azimuth AoD.
 Here, we extend the estimation framework to 2D AoD for both azimuth and elevation angles, which is solved in a similar alternating iterative manner.
 The resulting performance can be interpreted as an upper bound on the achievable performance for practical RIS models with faulty elements.

 \item \textbf{Faulty RIS - naive}: The realistic RIS model with faulty elements is accounted for in this scheme.
 However, the presence of these faulty elements is naively ignored during optimization.
 The RIS phase shifts are designed under the incorrect assumption of fully functional elements, with the objective of minimizing the CRB under communication SINR and transmit power constraints.